lud/phoenix-js-router/README.md

 ```

 As you can see, our adapter receives a simple object of configuration
-that can be directly passed to the `axios` function to make a request,
+that can be directly passed to the `axios` function to make a request.

-but is easily modifiable to implement other XHR libraries.
+Thus it should be easy enough to implement a Superagent or a raw
+`fetch()` adapter.

 ## Javascript client example